sachinsdate/starbucks-and-house-prices/README.md

 Careful matching of controls makes the assumption more plausible (although it doesn’t guarantee it) and that’s one of the things we have spent a lot of time on in our study.

 In a TWFE event study that does not study reverse causation, we would expect the pre-trend event coefficients to be statistically insignificant.
 However, we are explicitly testing for reverse causation, i.e. selection on trend.
 So positive pre-trend coefficients is the effect we _expect_ to see.
 Therefore **we do not assume strict parallel trends**.
 Instead, we rely on tests such as **donut** on the pre-trend coefficients to rule out **anticipation** to which reverse causative studies are especially vulnerable.
-We also examine the **joint significance of pre-entry coefficients in the placebo test** and expect them to be jointly insignficant.
+We also examine the **joint significance of pre-entry coefficients in the placebo test** and expect them to be jointly insignificant.

 # Method